jbk2/fakebook/README.md

 ### Docker
 - dev.Dockerfile & prod.Dockerfile written for their respective environments.
+- Must manually compile assets locally:
+  - css via tailwindcss-rails gem with `bin/rails tailwindcss:build`, then
-- Must manually compile assets locally (by cssbundling-rails gem (uses Node)) before production image build; `bin/rails assets:clobber`, `bin/rails assets:precompile`, ∴ no Node rqd on server.
+  - `bin/rails assets:clobber`, `bin/rails assets:precompile`, ∴ no Node rqd on server.
 - To build development or production images adjust docker-compose.yml web and sidekiq services to build from appropriate prod. or dev. dockerfile.
 (Should adjust to be able to pass in environment argument.)